|

 When did ecommerce begin?
 This query has aroused a lot of interest and curiosity.

-In essence, it’s about how technology transformed traditional commerce into something extraordinary.
+In essence, it’s about how technology transformed traditional e-commerce businesses into something extraordinary.
 But when exactly did this transformation start?
-When did ecommerce begin its triumphant march towards shaping global retail?
+When did ecommerce begin its triumphant march toward shaping global retail?

 Let’s embark on this exciting voyage back in time to unravel the origins and evolution of ecommerce.
 Get ready to witness how digital trade took flight!